Hacking truth: the neoclassical scapes

 22 cm x 31,5 cm

-Jules Vernes never visit Hellas
+Jules Vernes never visited Hellas

 22 cm x 30,7 cm